 - to evaluate client progress frequently

-More specifically, the mission of our Master's Program in Behavior Analysis is to provide students with a solid grounding in the theoretical underpinnings of Behavior Analysis.
+More specifically, the mission of our Masters in Psychology in the Behavior Analysis track is to provide students with a solid grounding in the theoretical underpinnings of Behavior Analysis.
 This theoretical understanding is closely correlated with supervised experiences using applied and experimental techniques.
 Our overall purpose is to train individuals with a high skill level who will, in turn, work to benefit the larger community.

-The California State University, Stanislaus M.S.
-Psychology Program in Behavior Analysis
+The California State University, Stanislaus M.S. in Psychology, MFT concentration, Behavior Analysis track:

 - provides an unusual balance of knowledge in theoretical, applied, and experimental domains

 - arranges for close mentoring by Faculty who represent the spectrum of Behavior Analysis

 - be well-versed in the theoretical and philosophical aspects of the analysis of behavior

 - have a variety of hands-on experience applying the the principles, techniques, and methodologies of behavior analysis

 - have a well-developed understanding of legal and ethical concerns regarding the application of behavioral principles and clinical intervention

 - be prepared for professional careers in Behavior Analysis as Certified Behavior Analysts and Marriage and Family Therapists (MFT)